Sasivar/IAM_Guardian/README.md

 ## 🖥️ User Interface Dashboard

-As captured in the below image, the platform provides a streamlined **AWS Account Scanner** control plane.
+As captured in the below image, the platform provides a streamlined **AWS Account Scanner** control panel.
 Administrators can select from any registered account in the AWS Organization topology and initiate a zero-trust compliance assessment with a single click:

 <img width="1916" height="668" alt="image" src="https://github.com/user-attachments/assets/e6ae0dd3-67a1-4ad9-87f0-01e1534c7f83" />